Discrimination, harassment, sexual harassment and degrading treatment (victimisation)

 - Take note – Make a note of the situation.
 Record the time and place, what has happened and how you experienced it.
 Save text messages, notes, e-mail etc.

 - Tell someone – Talk to someone about what has happened and seek support.
-It can be the student and doctoral student representative at Örebro Student Union, a teacher or study advisor, university legal officer or staff linked to your course or programme.
+You are recommended to contact the deputy head of department but can also contact the student and doctoral student representative at Örebro Student Union or a teacher or study advisor.

 What can you do if you are a witness to discrimination, harassment, sexual harassment or victimisation?

-You can give your support by confirming that something is wrong either by saying so if and when it happens or by asking the victim afterwards if you can help in some way.
-Also inform a member of staff at Örebro University, such as a legal officer or someone at the school.
+You can give your support by confirming that something is wrong either by speaking out or by asking the victim afterwards if you can help in some way.
+Also inform a member of staff at Örebro University, preferable the deputy head of the department or a teacher.

 The vice-chancellor at Örebro University has the overall responsibility for both the study and the work environment.
-Responsibility for the practical work on these matters has since been delegated to heads of schools and units, such as deans and unit managers.
+Responsibility for the practical work on these matters has since been delegated to heads of schools and units, such as deans and the deputy head of department.

 Örebro University is obliged to investigate without delay if a student feels that they have been subjected to discrimination, harassment, sexual harassment or victimisation.
 An investigation must also be started if Örebro University receives knowledge that something has happened, such as if a rumour is spread, if an employee receives knowledge about incidents or if a complaint is received.
 All employees have a formal obligation to act.